 After the parade, the party continues in downtown bars and clubs.

-The Mainz Carnival (also known as Määnzer Fassenacht) is the third largest German city to celebrate Rhenish traditions.
+The Mainz Carnival (also known as Määnzer Fassenacht) is the third largest German city to celebrate Rhenish traditions, and possibly the fanciest.

 This event emphasizes political and literary humor as well as military critique.
 Guards protect Prince Carnival as well as the eleven members of the fool’s committee.
 The Reitercorps der Mainzer Ranzengarden arrive on horseback in replica Prussian and Austrian uniforms.
 Their band plays a version of the Narhalla March, a parody of Adolphe Adam's opera "Le Brasseur de Preston".